The Bobbert Memorial Scholarship Fund

 As Rhode Island’s only sanctuary for farm animals rescued from cases of abuse, neglect, and cruelty, West Place truly offers an experience that few can match.
 Your support through the Bobbert Memorial Scholarship Fund allows us to share the lifelong lessons of compassion, responsibility, and kindness with more young adults through our unique humane education programming.

-A donation of $2,500 or more allows you to create a named scholarship and provide an experience as unique as Bobbert to one student.
+A donation of $5,000 allows you to create a named scholarship during the School-Year Program, and provide an experience as unique as Bobbert to one student.
+A donation of $2,500 establishes a scholarship during the condensed Summer Program.
 Your scholarship can bear the name of your family, foundation, or business and can also be created in honor or in memory of a loved one.
 Donors may renew their commitment year after year to continue building a more humane world in Bobbert’s memory.